VCityTeam/UD-Viz-Template/Readme.md

 - illustrate the main features of [UD-Viz](https://github.com/VCityTeam/UD-Viz),
-- provide code that demonstrates how such features can be configured/extended/embeded and eventually combined/integrated within a full autonomous application,
+- provide code that demonstrates how such features can be configured/extended/embeded and eventually combined/integrated within a fully autonomous application,
 - illustrate the JavaScript ecosystem required for building and running it,
 - be used as a template for creating/declining your own application.